 For years, the traditional insurance business model has proven to be a surprisingly resilient one.
 However, traditional insurance is beginning to feel the digital effect as emerging technologies change the way consumers interact with businesses and how products and services are delivered.
 One of those emerging technologies is blockchain.
 Due to implementation strategies by companies such as IBM and Enterprise, blockchain has begun to push the boundaries of the insurance experience.
 The goal of IBM’s blockchain network is to automate the underwriting and claims settlement process, while Enterprise has developed smart contracts between blockchain accounts to make transactions faster and more secure.

-Enter blockchain technology: a distributed and decentralized public ledger that is the record-keeping technology behind bitcoin.
+Blockchain technology is a distributed and decentralized public ledger that is the record-keeping technology behind bitcoin.
 Blockchain transactions are free to use and have the potential to completely change the way insurance is contracted.
 Blockchain optimizes efficiency, security and transparency for the entire insurance industry, using public ledgers and fortified cybersecurity protocol.
 Although blockchain implementation in the insurance industry is still in its early years, many sectors already utilize this technology, including (but not limited to) companies providing and trading renters, homeowners, unemployment and travel insurance.

 How does blockchain technology work?

 We love the way Block Geeks explain how blockchain technology works – “Picture a spreadsheet that is duplicated thousands of times across a network of computers.
 Then imagine that this network is designed to regularly update this spreadsheet and you have a basic understanding of the blockchain.”

 Blocks on the blockchain are comprised of digital pieces of information that exist in three parts.
 The first is stored information about transactions like date, time and dollar amount of a purchase.
 The second is stored information about who is participating in those transactions.
 The third is stored information that distinguishes one block from all other blocks.